EOUSdigital/Loop-Focused-Logic/README.md

 WHILE currentNum is greater than 0
     LET digit equal to current modulo 10
-    IF digit modulo 2 strictly equal to 0 sumOfEvens plus equal to digit
+    IF the digit modulo 2 is strictly equal to 0 sumOfEvens plus equal to digit
     currentNum equal to Math.floor currentNum divide by 10